Dalhousie Catfish, Neosilurus gloveri Allen & Feinberg 1998

 Distribution |

-Endemic to artesian mounds springs in the desert region of northern South Australia.
+Occurs in a small subset of mound springs in the Dalhousie Mound Springs Complex, Witjira National Park, in the arid zone of northern South Australia.
+Although individual springs are isolated, all springs in the complex have a common groundwater source - the Great Artesian Basin.
 When it was described in 1998, the species was only known from the Main Spring at Dalhousie Springs and Nilpinna Spring in the northern part of South Australia.
 The species was abundant in the spring in water temperatures between 33.5-38.3 deg C. The Dalhousie Catfish is nocturnal and swims near the bottom of these warm, artesian spring-fed pools and their outlet streams. |

 Features |

-Meristic features: Dorsal fin I, 4-5; Caudal/Dorsal/Anal rays 53; Pectoral fin I, 7-9; Pelvic fin 9-11; Gill rakers 14-16; Vertebrae 38-42; Branchiostegal rays 7-8.
+Dorsal fin I, 4-5; Caudal/Dorsal/Anal rays 53; Pectoral fin I, 7-9; Pelvic fin 9-11; Gill rakers 14-16; Vertebrae 38-42; Branchiostegal rays 7-8.

-Head and body: Body elongate and tapering posteriorly; body depth 14-19 % SL; head moderately flattened dorsoventrally; head length 20-25% SL; dorsal profile of head nearly straight; snout pointed in lateral view, snout length 35-42 % HL; mouth subterminal; lips fleshy but relatively thin; anterior nostril tubular, on upper lip; posterior nostril narrow slit behind nasal barbel; eyes relatively small, eye diameter 15-21 % HL; nasal barbel reaching slightly beyond level of eye, nasal barbel length 40-60% HL; maxillary and outer mental barbels reaching to about edge of preoperculum; inner mental barbel slightly shorter; slender conical teeth in several rows on upper and lower jaws, patch of larger conical teeth on palate; branchiostegal rays 6-8.
-Scales absent.
-First dorsal fin relatively short, its tip pointed, originating in front of level of ventral fins; pectoral fins inserted just behind opercular margin, tips rounded; caudodorsal fin originating far back towards end of body; base of caudodorsal fin 18-25% SL. |
+Body elongate, tapering posteriorly; body depth 14-19 % SL; head moderately flattened dorsoventrally; head length 20-25% SL; dorsal profile of head nearly straight; snout pointed in lateral view, snout length 35-42 % HL; mouth subterminal; lips fleshy but relatively thin; anterior nostril tubular, on upper lip; posterior nostril narrow slit behind nasal barbel; eyes relatively small, eye diameter 15-21 % HL; nasal barbel reaching slightly beyond level of eye, nasal barbel length 40-60% HL; maxillary and outer mental barbels reaching to about edge of preoperculum; inner mental barbel slightly shorter; slender conical teeth in several rows on upper and lower jaws, patch of larger conical teeth on palate; branchiostegal rays 6-8.
+First dorsal fin relatively short, its tip pointed, originating in front of level of pelvic fins; pectoral fins inserted just behind opercular margin, tips rounded; caudodorsal fin originating far back towards end of body; base of caudodorsal fin 18-25% SL. |

 Size |

-The 12 cm TL. |
+12 cm TL. |

 Colour |

-Dark brown to grey above, lighter below and on fins. |
+Dark chocolate brown to greyish above, lighter below and on fins. |

 Feeding |